 Use the links below for details on reaching the University of Sussex campus if you are travelling by:

 Book through to Falmer railway station.
 The station is immediately opposite the University of Sussex campus entrance.
-Some trains on the Coastway line east of Brighton run direct to Falmer, but travellers from London and on most other lines will need to change at Brighton or Lewes.
+Some trains on the East Coastway line east of Brighton run direct to Falmer, but travellers from London and on most other lines will need to change at Brighton or Lewes.
 Falmer station is well served by frequent local trains from Brighton and Lewes (about eight minutes from either direction) which run until about midnight.

 - Enquiries (train times nationwide) - 08457 484950

 - For further information and timetables, see the Network Rail website